ispc/ispc/superbuild/README.md

 to collect profile meaningful from the customer point of view.
 On the last third stage, stage1 compiler uses that profile to optimize LLVM and ISPC code with PGO.

+# Usage of Pre-Built LLVM Libraries

+CI typically builds ISPC by statically linking Clang and LLVM libraries into ISPC binaries.
+Usually, Clang and LLVM libraries are built in a different environment than the subsequent ISPC builds.
+For example, currently, CI builds libraries in Ubuntu 18.04 but builds ISPC in Ubuntu 22.04.
+This means that the libraries are built with a different version of the C++ standard library than the ISPC code.
+We need to provide the same version alongside the compiler or use the same OS when building Clang and ISPC.

+There are the following options to provide the same C++ standard library version:
+1. Copy it from the Clang and LLVM build environment.
+2. Build it from source and install it alongside the compiler, then use it to build Clang/LLVM libraries and ISPC.

+The first option is tricky and probably impractical unless we build `libstdc++` stand-alone or as a part of GCC toolchain.
+The second option can be implemented using two different implementations of the C++ standard library:
+GCC's `libstdc++` and LLVM's `libc++`.

+Superbuild CMake has `USE_LLVM_LIBCXX` to build Clang and LLVM libraries with LLVM's `libc++`.
+ISPC CMake has the corresponding option `ISPC_USE_LLVM_LIBCXX` to link with that C++ library instead of the system one.